General Surgery Clinic Re-design at ZSFG

 Daily patient rounds are essential for care delivery because they allow for providers to collaboratively develop a care plan while providing the patient and their family the opportunity to communicate with their care team.
 The trauma service at ZSFG has the highest number and complexity of patients of any other service.
 Whereas other services complete their rounds in an average of 2 hours, the trauma team can take up to 5 hours each morning visiting their patients.
 In addition to the high patient census and complexity, there are a variety of non-clinical factors that contribute to the efficiency and experience of the rounding process.
 This project seeks to uncover those factors and collaborate with users to simultaneously improve the efficiency of the rounding process for the trauma team and enhance the experience of rounds for all users— providers, staff, medical students, interns, patients and their families.

 As a Level 1 Trauma Center, ZSFG handles severe trauma cases that require precise coordination of care and shared frameworks across medical teams in order to make appropriate treatment decisions within extremely limited timeframes.
 These cases, designated ‘900’ level trauma activations at ZSFG, require an immediate response that falls under the supervision of both the Trauma and Emergency Medicine teams.
 Recent research to improve trauma care, particularly for severe cases, has offered guidance on how teams can collaborate to reduce unintentional harm, patient treatment time, and length of stay.
-Currently, we are focusing our efforts on re-designing personal protective equipment to encourage and increase use among providers and staff.
+Currently, we are focusing our efforts on re-designing personal protective equipment (PPE) to encourage and increase use among providers and staff.